weka/snaptool/README.md

 # Features

+- New in release 1.5:
+    - a status GUI that provides web interface to view snapshot schedules, The upload/download queue for snapshot uploads, and locator IDs for snapshots that have beenn successfully uploaded.
+By default this web server runs on http://(snaptool server):8090 .
+The port can be set in the snaptool.yml file.
+Setting it to 0 will disable the web server.
+    - 'remote' option to the upload: keyword in schedules

 - Schedule snapshots monthly, daily, or at multiple (minute granularity) intervals during a daily schedule.
 - Retention rules - each schedule controls the number of snapshot copies to retain.
 - Expired snapshots are automatically deleted as the schedule exceeds the specified retention.
-- Optionally, snapshots can automatically be uploaded to an S3 Object Store, for tiering enabled file systems.
-Snapshots in object stores are also deleted based on the retention rule for a schedule.
+- Optionally, snapshots can automatically be uploaded to an S3 Object Store, either local or remote (a tiering object store, or a remote backup object store).
+    - Snapshots in local object stores are also deleted based on the retention rule for a schedule.
-- Optionally, snapshots can be uploaded to a remote S3 Object Store, as a back up.
-When snapshots are deleted locally, these remote snapshot copies are not deleted.
+    - For remote (backup) snapshots: When snapshots are deleted locally on the filesystem, the snapshot will be deleted, but the remote backup copy is not.
 They are available for restore via the locator ID beyond the life of the original snapshot.
 - Snapshots are created per schedules.
 Uploads to object stores and deletes occur in a background process via a background queue.

 - Note: Configuration files from releases before 1.0.0 are not compatible with 1.0.0 and above.
 They will need to be modified to use the new syntax.